 A. The best introduction is the downtown stroll.
 Go to Monument Circle and people-watch there.
 Then I like to make them walk, especially up Mass Ave so I have an excuse to go to Indy Reads Books.
 I also love Natural Born Juicers – that’s the reward at the end of Mass Ave.
 Then all the way back down.
 We can stop at Homespun and Silver in the City.
 Then I like to go to Chatterbox and sit down and listen to music.
 I think that’s underappreciated by a lot of people.

-A. We would do breakfast at Love Handle at 10th and Rural streets.
+A. We would do breakfast at Love Handle.
 They have the best biscuits and gravy, and he makes them vegan.
 Then we’d go to 100 Acres and wander around for awhile.
 We would turn ourselves loose on the west side.
 It’s the repository of all the best international restaurants in the city.
 You can get Pakistani, Middle Eastern, Ethiopian.
 Literally the world is at your feet on the west side.
 You can eat your way across the globe.
 Then stop at Saraga to get some international groceries.
 Then I would probably head to Luna Music and/or Indy Reads.
 Then I’d probably go to Goose the Market and downstairs in the Enoteca.
 The people are awesome, the food is great, the wine is great.
 You don’t feel like a stranger.
 It feels like your spot.
 Then we’d end up at Footlite Musicals or the Indiana Repertory Theatre.

 A. Kwanzaa is not a tradition that I follow, but I’ve met friends who are involved in the Indianapolis Kwanzaa Committee.
 They hold an event every holiday season.
 It’s really good for everyone.
 The principles they talk about are universal.
 There’s drumming and dancing and just a good feeling of community.
 That’s become an adopted tradition.

 Owner, The Smoking Goose and Goose the Market